Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 2. Avenue Marceau / off the main Champs-Elysees

 The cross streets just off the parade route get the marching units as they come and go before and after the formal parade.
 Less crowded.
 Better for younger kids who cannot stand still for 90 minutes.
-Less of the spectacle but more of the texture.
+Less spectacle, more texture.

 3. Watch from a cafe terrace (the cheat)

-The cafes along the Champs-Elysees jack up prices and require reservations made months in advance for Bastille Day, but if you book a table at one of them by April or May, you get a comfortable viewing spot, food and drinks for the kids, and a bathroom.
-Worth it if your child is under 5 and a 3-hour street wait is impossible.
+The cafes along the Champs-Elysees jack up prices and require reservations made months in advance for Bastille Day, but if you book a table by April or May, you get a comfortable viewing spot, food and drinks for the kids, and a bathroom.
+Worth it if you have an under-5 and a 3-hour street wait is impossible.
 Try Cafe George V or the brasseries on Avenue Friedland.

 The "skip the parade entirely" option